Hayaghat railway station

-Hayaghat Railway station is situated in Sirnia, Darbhanga district, Bihar.
-The station code of Hayaghat is HYT.
+Hayaghat Railway station (station code: HYT), is situated in Sirnia, Darbhanga district, in the Indian state of Bihar..
 Hayaghat is not a major railway station, only a few long-distance trains stop here.
 14 Express Trains and 10 Passenger Trains stop at Hayaghat station.
 The nearest main railway station to Hayaghat is Laheriasarai railway station (LSI) which is about 11 km away.

 Platforms

 There is only one platform at Hayaghat railway station.

 Trains

 Hayaghat railway station is a station of the East Central Railways.
 It is located on the Samastipur and Madhubani rail routes.

 Here are some trains that are passing through Hayaghat railway station: